-If applicable - Although the Cyclone is fitted in the heating return within the Premier Pack wall jig, the heating system should still be thoroughly flushed as detailed below.
+If the Cyclone is fitted in the heating return on the jig, the heating system should still be thoroughly flushed as detailed below.
 The Cyclone collection point should be emptied via the drain point (see Fig. 14b) after flushing has been completed.